LivJH/LivJH.github.io/ABM.md

 ### **Agent-Based Models (ABM)**

 Throughout my learning so far, I have been able to produce an Agent-Based Model (ABM).
-This form of model is useful for understanding how individuals interact with one another and with their environment.
-The individual, or agent, will randomly move within their environment for a number of times, which is measured by the number of iterations the model has been set to.
+This form of model is useful for understanding how individuals, or agents, interact with one another and with their environment.
+The agent will randomly move within their environment for a number of times, which is measured by the number of iterations the model has been set to.
 Eventually, a pattern will emerge from the agent's movements in the environment which can reveal the complex relationships the agents have with their environment.

 **Creating the Foundations for an ABM**

+The code for the ABM can be found [here](ABM.py)

 In order to function an ABM, there needs to be a *model code*, *agent code* and *environment code*.
 The *model code* is where we set up the ABM's iterations, for loops, stopping commands; the *agent code* is used to build the agents and their behaviours, the code also allows agents to understand their neighbours' (other agents) behaviours so they can interact with one another; and the *environment code* is the agent's territory which keeps the agents within a limited space.